tigergraph/ecosys/tutorials/Copilot.md

 [Go back to top](#top)

-### Setup Standalone TigerGraph instance (Optional)
+### Standalone TigerGraph instance (Optional)

-Follow [Docker setup ](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/README.md) to set up your docker Environment.

 > **_Note:_** Vector feature preview is available in both TigerGraph Community Edition (Alpha) and Enterprise Edition (Preview).

-To use TigerGraph Community Edition without a license key, download the corresponding docker image from https://dl.tigergraph.com/ and start a TigerGraph instance.
+To start a TigerGraph Community Edition instance without a license key:
 > ```
-> docker load -i ./tigergraph-4.2.0-alpha-community-docker-image.tar.gz
 > docker run -d -p 14240:14240 --name tigergraph --ulimit nofile=1000000:1000000 --init --network copilot_default -t tigergraph/community:4.2.0-alpha
 > ```

-> And access the instance via http://locahost:14240 or obtain a terminal with the following command:
+Check the service status with the following commands:
 > ```
 > docker exec -it tigergraph /bin/bash
+> gadmin status
 > gadmin start all
 > ```

-> After using the database, and you want to shutdown it, use the following shell commmand
+After using the database, and you want to shutdown it, use the following shell commmand
 >```
 >gadmin stop all
 >```